FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Authentication
 --------------

-Service usage is only possible with a user authentication token specified in the request header, for example:
+Service usage is only possible with a user access token specified in the request header, for example:

 .. code-block:: json